Queen Latifah Tearfully Thanks BET For 2021 ‘Lifetime Achievement Award’

 This year’s theme for the BET Awards is “The Year of The Black Woman”.
 Latifah before holding back tears thanked her mom for being a strong Black woman.

 “I’m gonna get off this stage, but I thank you so much for all of you, the fans for supporting every crazy-ass thing I’ve done through the years,” Latifah said.
-“And thank you for making “Equalizer” number 1.
-Eboni, my love.
-Rebel, my love.
-Peace.
-Happy Pride!”
+“And thank you for making “Equalizer” number 1.”

 READ MORE STORIES ON BLACKAMERICAWEB.COM: